$34.95 – $40.95

 PLANTING INSTRUCTIONS FOR CANDY CRAB™

-Candy Crab™ requires a minimum of 6 hours of sunlight for growth and fruit production.
-Space trees 20′ apart and use cages of at least 5’ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+Candy Crab™ requires 6 hours of sunlight for growth and fruit production.
+Space trees 20′ apart and use at least 5′ cages to protect your trees.
+This process will ensure your deer eat your fruit in a few years, not your trees this year.

 SHIPPING/PICK UP